radiosilence/blit/web/src/pages/cv.md

 - Developed key projects such as the "Companion App" from scratch in React Native, which utilized a unique approach for low latency LAN communication using native Android/iOS websocket server implementations on mobile devices due to constraints of running the TV app within a browser context.
 - Implemented Java and Swift WebSocket libraries as native React Native modules and ensured thread safety on iOS using GCD.
-- Created internal curation tools with MobX State Tree, Tailwind, and Vite
+- Created internal curation tools with MobX-State-Tree, Tailwind, and Vite
 - Designed an eCommerce website with account servicing functionality using the Astro framework.

 ### Lead Frontend Developer, [Sapien Interactive](https://bootbag.co) (Freelance) <small>Jan 2020 -- Jan 2024</small>